DoDAO-io/dodao-rust-course/generated/questions/owner_borrow.md

 - [ ]  the range within a program
 - [ ]  None of the above

-Hint: noHint
+Hint: nohint

-Explanation:
+Explanation: It is like the life of an item

 Sub Topics: memory-allocation

 ---

-##### When your code calls a function, the values passed into the function are pushed into
+##### The _____ is less organized and memory allocator will always find space that is big enough

 - [ ]  Stack
 - [x]  Heap
 - [ ]  Memory
 - [ ]  calldata

-Hint: not a first in first out
+Hint: it uses a tree property

-Explanation: function are pushed in and dont have to leave first
+Explanation: heap is a non linear data structure.

 Sub Topics: memory-allocation

 ---

-##### The function's local variables get pushed onto
+##### A function's local variables are saved into a ____

 - [ ]  Heap
 - [ ]  Calldata
 - [ ]  Function
 - [x]  Stack

-Hint: First in First Out
+Hint: FIFO

-Explanation: pushed accordingly
+Explanation: pushed into the stack as they are created

 Sub Topics: memory-allocation